 - Kettle river tailings impoundment

-The adaptive management plan is being relied on to evaluate the monitoring data and compare it to what is predicted in the SEIS and to evaluate compliance to the requirements of various permits including:
+The AMP was relied on to evaluate the monitoring data and compare it to what is predicted in the SEIS and to evaluate compliance to the requirements of various permits including:

 - The NPDES for the collection, treatment and discharge of mine water,